Sales Presentations: Proven Examples, Strategies, and Tips to Win More Deals

 1. Preparation: The Foundation That Makes or Breaks You

-I get it—research takes time.
-But here's what I've learned: 10 minutes of targeted research can save you 10 hours of chasing dead leads.
+Most reps skip deep research because it takes time.
+But ten minutes of focused prep can save hours of chasing dead leads.

 Before presenting to a global logistics company during renewal season, I discovered they'd just struggled with supply chain disruptions affecting their key clients.
 I restructured my entire quarterly business review around resilience and proactive monitoring—their exact pain points.
 The Chief Revenue Officer said, "You understand our business better than most of our internal teams."
 We secured a 3-year expansion within a month.